Solving discrete constrained problems on de Rham complex: Numerical experiments

 \subsection{Example 1}

 The first numerical example is the mixed Maxwell problem with Dirichlet boundary condition on the domain $ \Omega_1 $:

+The sizes of the matrices in its discrete system are $ N = 92256 $ and $ M = 29791 $.
 In this problem, the matrix $ \mcB $ are full-rank.
 We can use the direct method to solve the exact solution of its matrix system.
 We also use the direct method to solve the solution of the penalty method \eqref{penalty_vare}.
 Figure \ref{penalty_compare} shows the the relative error of the penalty solution $ u_\varepsilon $ compared with the exact solution.
 The error of $ u_\varepsilon $ goes down with the penalty parameter $ \varepsilon $ becoming large at first.
 After some point, the error goes up with $ \varepsilon $ continuing becoming large.
 The reason of this phenomenon is that the machine precision is limited and the parameter is too large.

 As $ \dim \mbC_0 = 0 $ and $ c = 0 $ in this problem, we use the equivalent problems \eqref{equiv_H0_c0_1_g1} and \eqref{equiv_H0_c0_2_g1} to solve its matrix system, respectively.
 When using the equivalent problem \eqref{equiv_H0_c0_2_g1}, we use the simultaneous iteration for the two equations.
 The error is measured after each iteration.
 Figure \ref{example_1} shows the convergence histories in solving the equivalent problems with PCG.
 The results illustrate that the ILU(0) preconditioner reduces the iteration counts.